Silver Glenn Springs Florida

 Getting to Silver Glen Springs

-Silver Glen Springs is over 60 miles from major cities like Jacksonville, Gainesville, or Orlando.
+Silver Glen Springs is over 60 miles from major cities like Jacksonville, Gainesville, and Orlando.
 However, it is closer to Daytona Beach and Port Orange.
-You can take a plane outside of Florida to Daytona Beach International Airport or Ocala International Airport.
+You can fly outside Florida to Daytona Beach International Airport or Ocala International Airport.

 Are you in Florida and don’t know how to get there?
 Here are the main routes that you can take from one of the big cities or nearby areas:

-• Orlando: Starting on I-4 Express, you should take a detour from FL-414 W, continue on FL-429 N, cross towards FL-44 E and reach County Rd 439.
+• Orlando: Starting on I-4 Express, you should detach from FL-414 W, continue on FL-429 N, cross towards FL-44 E, and reach County Rd 439.
 Then, you should look for FL-19 N/ Main St and go straight to Silver Glen Springs.

-• Jacksonville starts from Federal Highway US-17 S until it reaches State Road FL-19 S. It’s just a long route without many detours.
+• Jacksonville runs from Federal Highway US-17 S to State Road FL-19 S. It’s a long route with few detours.

-• Gainesville: Start from State Road FL-20 E, cross over to County Road 20A in Putnam County, go to County Rd 315 S and follow Co Rd 310 to FL-19S.
+• Gainesville: Start from State Road FL-20 E, cross County Road 20A in Putnam County, go to County Rd 315 S, and follow County Road 310 to FL-19S.

-• Daytona Beach: You should take I-95 N at Daytona Beach, merge onto State Road FL-40W and cross at State Road 19.
+• Daytona Beach: At Daytona Beach, take I-95 N, merge onto State Road FL-40W, and cross State Road 19.

 • Ocala: This is the easiest route.
 Just take State Road FL-40 E and cross at FL-19 N.